-- Applicants must have the ability to teach a broad range of physics topics at honours undergraduate physics level and at postgraduate level in their area of specialization and contribute to the future development of the School's teaching. - Applicants must hold an honours degree in physics, applied physics or equivalent, and hold a PhD in physics or cognate area. - Applicants must ideally have a minimum of three years' relevant Postdoctoral experience and a demonstrable track record of high quality and original research, as evidenced by regular publication in high impact physics journals, a significant citation rate, presentations at top international conferences and the ability to attract research funding.
+- Applicants must have the ability to teach a broad range of physics topics at honours undergraduate physics level and at postgraduate level in their area of specialization and contribute to the future development of the School's teaching. - Applicants must hold an honours degree in physics, applied physics or equivalent, and hold a PhD in physics or cognate area. - Applicants must ideally have a minimum of three years' relevant Postdoctoral experience and a demonstrable track record of high quality and original research, as evidenced by regular publication in high impact physics journals, a significant citation count, presentations at top international conferences and the ability to attract research funding. - Applicants must have demonstrated teaching experience in the delivery of undergraduate lecture and laboratory physics, ideally including experience in innovative pedagogies and/or assessments, and/or online or technology-assisted teaching that may include technological developments such as artificial intelligence, machine learning gamification, data visualization and analysis or similar digital technologies.

-- Applicants must have demonstrated teaching experience in the delivery of undergraduate lecture and laboratory physics, ideally including experience in innovative pedagogies and/or assessments, international and/or online or technology-assisted teaching. - Applications are specifically invited from those with strong research credentials and publication record - Applicants must demonstrate excellent communication and interpersonal skills consistent with the highest quality of teaching and learning, as well as evidence of successful teamwork and a collegial approach.
+- Applications are specifically invited from those with strong research credentials and publication record - Applicants must demonstrate excellent communication and social skills consistent with the highest quality of teaching and learning, as well as evidence of successful teamwork and a collegial approach.